 When should you not tip a massage therapist?

-Velásquez and Akins both try to stay away from tipping, but Velásquez did offer insight on when a customer absolutely should not tip.
+Velásquez try to stay away from tipping, but she did offer insight on when a customer absolutely should not tip.

-She based her answer on the assumption that the massage therapist works in an “employee arrangement” meaning that the massage therapist is not self-employed.
+Velásquez’s assumption is that the massage therapist works in an “employee arrangement,” meaning that the massage therapist is not self-employed.

 And so, for the therapist to not earn at least a 10 percent tip, she said they would typically have to do something egregious.

 Should you tip a Canadian registered massage therapist?